neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab04-power-automate.md

     ![A screenshot with a border around estimated cost and assign to columns placed on the form and an arrow pointing to the save button](04/media/image12.png)

-11. Select the **Back** button located on the top left of the screen.
+11. Select the **← Back** button located on the top left of the screen.

 12. Select **All**, select **Publish all customizations**, and wait for the publishing to complete.